-

 Go to contribution page -

-Miguel ZilhãoOral or Poster
+Miguel ZilhãoOral talk

 We report on the numerical evolutions of black holes with synchronized or resonant hair.
 We show that in the "very hairy" regime, the horizon gets naturally ejected from the center of its environment.
 This dynamical splitting is likely to be generic for sufficiently hairy BHs in the broader class of models with synchronized or resonant hair, but possible exceptions may exist.